|

 Prerequisite- Corequisite Prerequisite: ASA 110 Introduction to Chemical Dependency Studies, ASA 210 Chemical Dependency I or permission of instructor

-Credits: 1 Hours 1 Class Hour Course Profile Learning Outcomes of the Course:
+Credits: 1 Hours 1 Lecture Hour Course Profile Learning Outcomes of the Course:

 Upon successful completion of this course the student will be able to: